SengitU/ugurcan.sengit/content/posts/confort-zone-11.md

 We must destroy that cocoon.
 We must defeat that illusionary peace.
 It is nothing more than a lie.

-Yes, today I exercised `Vim`.
-Until today, if there was one simple thing that I am good at in the World, it is that I know how to use my text editor professionally.
-The part I know was only a mode Vim, it was just the x-axis of a x-y plane.
+Yes, today I worked on `Vim`.
+I always tought that if there was one simple thing that I am good at in the World, it is that I know how to use my text editor professionally.
+The part I know was just a single mode in Vim, it was just the x-axis of a x-y plane.

 There are two mods in Vim which `Normal` and `Insert`.
 Vim starts with Normal mode which a proficient user easily uses macros to apply repetitive work and navigate over the pages.
 Then there is the Insert mode, provided as default in majority of the text editors.